notebookPowerTools/vscode-kusto/README.md

 * Syntax highlighting
 * Code refactoring
 * Code formatting
+* Kusto panel with access to Clusters, Databases, Tables, etc

 # Works with Jupyter Notebooks as well (when using [kqlmagic](https://pypi.org/project/Kqlmagic/))
 * This extension augments Jupyter Notbooks with Kusto language features, when using the [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension.